eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 , where s is one of the routes in Driver d's route set.

 The aforementioned update rules also apply when other travel cost units are used.
+The way to use simulated link costs for calcuating route costs may result in cost underestimation especially when significant congestion only on one of traffic movenents (e.g. left-turn or right-turn) exists.
+The existing Ticket 2566 deals with this issue.

 ### Logit